axen0s/RGCustoms/README.md

 # Requirements
 Python module requirements are listed in requirements.txt.
 To generate images of matches/history/profiles, you will need to download the data dragon from Riot's API.
 You can find it here: https://developer.riotgames.com/docs/lol#data-dragon
+"runesReforged.json" needs to be put into data/, and the "img"
+directory from dragontail.zip should be moved here.

 # image_gen
 image_gen generates images based on a given match history or particular match.